p5py/p5/docs/tutorials/data.rst

 In order to create a text file, you can use any simple text editor.
 Windows Notepad or Mac OS X TextEdit will do; just make sure you format the file as “plain text.”
 It is also advisable to name the text files with the “.txt” extension, to avoid any confusion.
 And just as with image files, these text files should be placed in the sketch’s “data” directory in order for them to be recognized by the Processing sketch.

 Once the text file is in place, Python's open() function is used to read the content of the file into a String array.
-The individual lines of text in the file each become an individual element in the array.

 .. image:: ./data-res/fig_18_02_filetxt.png
    :align: center